namhyung/uftrace/doc/uftrace-dump.md

 \--graphviz
 :   Show DOT style output used by the graphviz toolkit.

--k, \--kernel
-:   Dump kernel functions as well as user functions.
-Note that this option
-    is set by default and always shows kernel functions if exist.

 \--kernel-only
 :   Dump kernel functions only (without user functions).

 \--kernel-full
 :   Show all kernel functions called outside of user functions.
-This option
+This option is
-    is the inverse of \--kernel-skip-out.
-This option is only meaningful when used with \--chrome or \--flame-graph options.
+    only meaningful when used with \--chrome, \--flame-graph or \--graphviz options.

 -F *FUNC*, \--filter=*FUNC*
 :   Set filter to trace selected functions only.
 This option can be used more